 If an individual seeks to reapply to the second or third trimester of the nursing program, the applicant must complete the Tennessee College of Applied Technology application for the term they plan to enroll.
-The student must also submit a letter requesting readmission to the specific term to the Health
+The student must also submit a letter requesting readmission to the specific term to the Allied Health Coordinator.

-Sciences Coordinator.

-The Health Science Coordinator will review each case and may recommend readmission to the college President.
-Criteria that the Nursing Coordinator will consider in determining readmission include demonstration of the student's willingness to address the deficiencies that contributed to the prior suspension and assessment of the likelihood that the readmitted student may succeed.
+The Allied Health Coordinator will review each case and may recommend readmission to the college President.
+Criteria that the Allied Health Coordinator will consider in determining readmission include demonstration of the student's willingness to address the deficiencies that contributed to the prior suspension and assessment of the likelihood that the readmitted student may succeed.

-Any student suspended for poor attendance must sit out one full term before being readmitted to the program.
-Any student suspended for academic failure may request readmission to the next available class.
+Any student suspended for poor attendance or suspended for academic failure may request readmission to the next available class.
 Readmission is dependent upon clinical availability and is not guaranteed.
 Re-enrollment is determined on a first-come, first-served basis.